TheMaverickProgrammer/Swoosh/README.md

 ## Segue's & Activity States
 It's important to note that Segues are responsible for triggering 6 of the 7 states in your activities.

+* onStart -> the next scene when the last scene ends
 * onLeave -> the last scene has lost focus
-* onExit  -> the last scene when the segue ends
+* onExit  -> the last scene when the next scene starts
-* onEnd   -> the last scene when the segue ends after a _Pop_ intent
+* onEnd   -> the last scene when the next scene starts after _Pop_ intent (discards last scene when finished)
-* onEnter -> the **next** scene when the segue begins
+* onEnter -> the next scene when the last scene ends
-* onResume -> the **next** scene when the segue ends after a _Pop_ intent
+* onResume -> the next scene when the last scene ends after a _Pop_ intent (discards last scene when finished)

-_OR_

-* onStart -> the **next** scene when the segue ends after a _Push_ intent

 It might help to remember that when a segue begins, the current activity is leaving and the other is entering.
 When the segue ends, the current activity exits and the other begins.
+Both screens are replacing eachother in the same frame.